-We must be prepared for the worst — it is important to plan for extreme circumstances to ensure your campus unit can continue operating.
+It is important to plan for extreme circumstances to ensure your campus unit can continue operating.

-Business continuity planning is the best way to ensure your unit can continue providing service in the face of anything that prevents your normal operations, such as natural disasters (a tornado or severe winter storm), human-caused incidents (fire or power outage), epidemics (flu or meningitis), and other scenarios we cannot foresee.
+Business continuity planning is the best way to ensure your unit can continue providing service in the face of anything that prevents your normal operations, such as natural disasters (a tornado or severe winter storm), human-caused incidents (fire or power outage), epidemics (coronavirus, influenza or meningitis), and other scenarios we cannot foresee.
 It is impossible to plan for everything, so the university has taken an “all-hazards” approach to continuity planning — meaning we plan for restoring services no matter what the cause.

-Why do I need a continuity plan?
+What is a continuity plan?

-There is some information you will need to gather before you launch into the planning process.
+There is some information you will need to gather before you launch into the planning process:

-You will need a list of all your critical business functions, as well as who and what is needed to run each of them.
+- List all your critical business functions, as well as who and what is needed to run each of them.
 You will need prioritize them based on how long you can afford for them to be down.
 Think of outages in terms of one day, several days, a week, a month, or even never return to service.
 Each of us would like everything to be back immediately, but once we start down our list it quickly becomes obvious we will have to prioritize groups of work for our recovery.
 This is your framework to help everyone know what to do instead of panicking.

-You will need a full contact list of all staff, their roles, and if possible other skills they might be able to offer in an emergency.
+- Create a full contact list of all staff, their roles, and if possible other skills they might be able to offer in an emergency.
 The latter includes assisting another department’s recovery efforts if you were unaffected.

-You will need a full inventory of everything you need to operate: technology (computers, servers, software, outside services); laboratory and/or research equipment; classrooms and any necessary technology; any unique items (for instance, cameras and laminating machines are critical if your unit makes i-Cards, or trained police dogs for the police — things which make your office different from everyone else).
+- Take inventory of everything you need to operate: technology (computers, servers, software, outside services); laboratory and/or research equipment; classrooms and any necessary technology; any unique items (for instance, cameras and laminating machines are critical if your unit makes i-Cards, or trained police dogs for the police — things which make your office different from everyone else).

 At first glance, Illinois Ready is asking you for a lot of information, but it is actually straightforward once you have all your information collected.
 It’s very similar to doing your taxes with web-based software, in that the tool will ask you a series of questions and have your plan ready for you to print at the end.
 Illinois Ready walks you screen-by-screen through and prepares a PDF document for you at the end.

-The continuity plan is designed as a living document — it will become outdated quickly, and that’s OK because it’s a framework, not a detailed operations plan for everything.
-You will need to provide access to key members of your team.
+The continuity plan is designed as a living document — it will become outdated quickly.
+And that’s OK because it’s a framework, not a detailed operations plan for everything.
+Here are some things you’ll want to do now that you have a completed plan:

-You will need a policy team to make decisions during recovery.
+- Create a policy team to make decisions during recovery.
 These people will have to deal with questions like whether the documented priorities are exactly what you need at that point in time or where will the funding come from.

-As a living document, your continuity plan will need to be kept current on at least an annual basis.
+- As a living document, your continuity plan will need to be kept current on at least an annual basis.
 Your phone numbers in your contact tree change much more frequently than you expect, for one example.
 The more regularly this is updated, the easier it is to maintain.